What are Marijuana Surety Bonds?

 - Medical Marijuana Cultivation License Bond

-There are two general types of California Marijuana Bonds:
+There are 2 basic types of California Marijuana Bonds:

 - Medical Marijuana Surety Bond

 There are three California Cannabis Licensing Entities that require the bond.
 If you are engaged in all three operations, you will need three separate bonds.

 - Bureau of Cannabis Control (BCC): retailers, distributors, testing labs and microbusinesses.

 - Manufactured Cannabis Safety Branch: manufacturers of cannabis-infused edibles.

 In California, there are also other types of surety bonds required by a specific city, agency or function:

 - City of Coalinga Marijuana Operation Surety Bond